Popinpon/RepoCheckNotify/README.md

-# Exisiting repository checker
+# RepoVisibility TransitionAlert

 Have you ever wanted to receive notifications when a repository, pre-revealed like in an arXiv paper, transitions from private or commit-less status to being public?
-This repository's code sends a LINE notification the moment a commit is made, especially for 404 not found or empty repositories.
+This repository's code sends notification using a notification api like LINE notification the moment a commit is made, especially for 404 not found or empty repositories.

 ## Installation